xieyuheng/inner/README.md

   - Richard Hamming
   - Lecture "Digital Filters, Part I" (April 27, 1995)

+### Engineering

+- Remember, a engineer doesn't want just a religion about how to solve a problem.
+  - by Gerry Sussman
+  - "We Really Don't Know How to Compute!"

 ### Mathematics

 - The code pretty much writes itself.